Sign up to our Newsletter

 If you have a gap in your resume or a low score in a course or final exam, it's likely the interviewers will ask you to explain further.
 Don’t dwell on any past faults or blunders, but do be transparent and candid.
 Whenever you have to talk about your weaknesses, aim to end your answer with a commitment to self-improvement.

-As you begin to read through the questions, remember to keep away from memorizing answers to potential questions.
+As you read through the questions, remember to keep away from memorizing answers to potential questions.
 This is ultimately a waste of time and isn’t an effective strategy for success.
 You can, however, write down points on a sticky note or paper and bring them into the interview for reminders and guidance.